 Body Art Licensing

-Public Act 149, which was enacted in December of 2007 and amended in Public Act 375 of 2010, requires that individuals shall not tattoo, brand, or perform body piercing on another individual unless that tattooing, branding, or body piercing occurs at a body art facility licensed by the Michigan Department of Community Health (MDCH).
+Public Act 149, which was enacted in December of 2007 and amended in Public Act 375 of 2010, requires that individuals shall not tattoo, brand, or perform body piercing on another individual unless that tattooing, branding, or body piercing occurs at a body art facility licensed by the Michigan Department of Health and Human Services (MDHHS).

 Exemptions from Body Art Licensing:

 - State of Michigan licensed physicians (MD or DO) or dentists who utilize body arts procedures as part of patient treatment, as well as other licensed health care professionals working in the same office or facility as that physician and under the direct supervision of that physician.

 - Facilities and individuals that only provide ear piercing services.

 - Review the Public Act 375 of 2010, Requirements for Body Arts Licensing and MDHHS Body Art webpage: www.michigan.gov/bodyart.

 - 2. Apply for a license through the MDHHS Body Art webpage.
 Include your license application fee when submitting.
 Click here to apply.

 - When MDHHS has received the licensure fee they will submit an inspection form to District Health Department No.2 (DHD2).